Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

 ## SelectorHookParserConfig

-A `SelectorHookParserConfig` is an object literal that can be used in the `parsers` field to create customized `SelectorHookParser` for you (which loads components by their selectors similarly to Angular).
+A <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/parsers/selector/selectorHookParserConfig.ts" target="_blank">`SelectorHookParserConfig`</a> is an object literal that can be used in the `parsers` field to create customized `SelectorHookParser` for you (which loads components by their selectors similarly to Angular).

 In its simplest form, it just contains the component class like `{component: ExampleComponent}`, but it also accepts additional properties: